priyadi/roundcube-converse.js-xmpp-plugin/README.md

 Requirements
 ------------
 * BOSH support in XMPP server or BOSH connection manager
-* Plaintext auth in BOSH.
-This currently doesn't support other auth methods
 * (optional) BOSH proxy in web server, to avoid crossdomain issues
 * (recommended) XMPP server set to broadcast incoming messages to all resources.
 See notes below.